 He’s known around Curie as The Bopking, The Dancer or Jay Savage.
 He’s been dancing since he was three years old and rapping since the end of his sophomore year.
 Music plays a huge role in his life as well as many others.
 That’s why he’s making the most out of Curie’s music studio which was sponsored by Adidas.
 He’s not alone though; he has brought many other students together to collaborate and make great music hoping to cause a positive influence and encourage young people who are producing their very own music.

 Jamal Poindexter (Div.
 808), is the junior who brought it all together.
 He started Limitless, a group of Curie’s students who produce music due to their passion for it.
 Although the odds may be against them, this group is striving with their ambitions to successfully fulfill their goals through music.

 “Since I dance, drum…do all of that, I have a drive.
 My drive is much harder than certain people you meet.
 I want to be better than anybody.
 That’s my mindset.
 I have an optimistic mind.
 I’m going to keep pushing forward, and I’ll forever be in the studio if I had the chance to,” Poindexter claims.

 Creating music takes time and dedication.
 Therefore, Poindexter seeked to find people with the same mindset like Alberto Lopez (Div.
 031), who believes that improving yourself and being the best you can possibly be, is a must when it comes to making music.

 “It just takes time and work.
 If you don’t try your best, what the point?
 You need to keep working and working until you get better,” Lopez said.

-While Poindexter may be 3 years ahead in high school compared to Lopez, age isn’t what matters in this case.
+While Poindexter may be three years ahead in high school compared to Lopez, age isn’t what matters in this case.
 Music ties all people together.
-They agree that only a “positive environment” is what unites them to work consistently.
+They agree that only a positive environment is what unites them to work consistently.

 “You have to have a positive environment.
 You can’t be around negative people.
 You need people that want to be at the top with you,” Lopez said.